 COVID-19 Vaccine Availability

-Please check the New York State "Am I Eligible" website to check the availability of COVID-19 vaccines.
-Walk-ins are now welcome, but you can also use the NYS site to schedule an appointment.
+Please check the New York State “Am I Eligible” website to search for additional COVID-19 vaccine site locations.
+Walk-ins are welcome, but you can also use the NYS site to schedule an appointment.

 On May 10, the Food and Drug Administration lowered the age that people can receive Pfizer’s COVID-19 vaccine in the United States to 12 years old.
 On May 12, the Centers for Disease Control and Prevention (CDC) recommended that the Pfizer COVID-19 vaccine be used for 12- to 15-year-olds effective immediately.
 And, the New York State Department of Health authorized use of the Pfizer vaccine in this age group starting Thursday, May 13.

 Children (ages 12 and over) can receive the Pfizer vaccine at the mass vaccination sites Stony Brook runs in collaboration with NYS.
 You can go to either the Research and Development (R&D) Park at 1500 Development Drive, Stony Brook, or Stony Brook Southampton, located at 70 Tuckahoe Road, Southampton.
 These sites are open seven days a week from 8 am to 6:30 pm.
 Walk-ins are welcome, or you can schedule an appointment and pre-register by going to the NYS “Am I Eligible” website.